 - Who can support you?
 If you’re going back to work, can you request more flexible working to accommodate family commitments?
 How can your partner, friends or family support you during times of transition?

 Coaching can help to unpick some of these feelings of parent guilt or anxiousness about returning to the workplace.
 It could also give you the space to think about pursuing a new career or business opportunity that would ultimately make you happier in your work and family life.

 Through Baby Steps Coaching, I focus not just on helping you achieve your career goals but also on balancing this with your family life and wellbeing.
 I truly believe that by spending time considering your own happiness and wellbeing, you will be better able to support and care for your little ones.

-Please get in touch with me if you’re interesting in booking a free introductory session to see whether coaching could help you give yourself a break and move forward with your career and life ambitions.
+Please get in touch with me if you’re interesting in booking a FREE 60 Minute Career Strategy Call to see whether coaching could help you give yourself a break and move forward with your career and life ambitions.

 P.S.
 Have you joined my FREE Career Clarity for Working Parents Facebook group?
 It's packed full of top tips to keep you motivated and on track for moving forward in your career.